-Of course most people are interested in feeding their chicken flock a homemade, organic, non-gmo feed – you are what you eat, after all – but if you’re anything like me, the expense is out of your reach.
+Of course most people are interested in feeding their chicken flock a homemade, organic, non-gmo feed – you are what you eat, after all – but if you’re anything like me, the expense is a big factor.

-If you can afford to pay the high price for commercial organic grain, there’s nothing wrong with going that direction.
-Your chicken will get her basic nutritional needs met, and live a happy, productive life.
+If you can afford to pay for commercial organic grain, there’s nothing wrong with going that direction.
+Your chickens will get their basic nutritional needs met, and live a happy, productive lives.

 The first question is to address the ingredients for your homemade chicken feed.
 You need ingredients that will provide the right protein, vitamin, and mineral content for your flock.